-This lab covers the applications of dental materials to include placement of temporary sedative restorations and placements of cement bases and liners.
-Taking, pouring, and trimming of preliminary impression materials; fabricating temporary crowns and restorations; preparing final impression materials; and assisting in composite/bonding and crown/bridge dental procedures.
+An introduction to the physical and chemical properties of dental materials, and the preparation, placement and removal of provisional restorations as allowed by the State Dental Practice Act.
+The lab covers the applications of placement of temporary sedative restorations; placement of cement bases and liners; taking, pouring, and trimming of preliminary impression materials; fabricating temporary crowns and restorations; preparing final impression materials; and assisting in composite/bonding and crown/bridge dental procedures.
 (CSU)